LikeSha/Fall2019OnlineCucumberSelenium/README.md

 NOTE : add mvn before every command if you are not running it on Jenkins:

 mvn test -Dbrowser=firefox -Denv=qa2 -P Regression

+To read in Java something -Dparam use --> System.getProperty("param")